TheMilkies/rut/README.md

 cd rut
 ```

+### Single user config
+If only one user can have root permissions (typical for a modern desktop), this might be the ideal configuration. you must be logged in as root to do so.
+1. Type `su` and enter your root password.
+2. type `./install single ` and put your username after
+- if you'd like to skip the password, add `nopass` after the username.

+The command should look something like this:

+	`./install.sh aquarius nopass`

+### Multi user config
-Now configure it as you'd like, edit the `users.conf` file:
+Configure it as you'd like, edit the `users.conf` file:
 ```c
 //{username, skip_password?}
 {"johndoe", true},